West Virginia Law Review

 1. New York Penal Law Section 215.25 is Unclear

-Probably the most ambiguous part of the statute is the term
+Probably the most ambiguous part of the statute is the

-"in the course of the
+term "in the course of the proceeding."
+Does this mean

-proceeding."
-Does this mean during the course of an entire
+during the course of an entire criminal trial?
+That is,

 from grand jury to sentencing hearing, or just during the

-Or in a civil trial, from discovery until all post-trial
+grand jury hearing?
+[FN58] Or in a civil trial, from

-appeals have been exhausted?
+discovery until all post-trial appeals have been

 Unfortunately, New York lawmakers left no legislative

-history - and the courts
+history - and the courts have generated little precedent -

-have generated little precedent - to explain the duration of
+to explain the duration of the locus poenitentiae, [FN59]

-one may correct his misstatement in order to be pardoned
+time period in which one may correct his misstatement in

-prosecution.
-To complicate matters, the little precedent
+complicate matters, the little precedent that exists is

-interprets the common law
+thus, it interprets the common law recantation defense,

-been in effect and
+statue has been in effect and good law for over thirty

-good law for over thirty years, no court has rendered a
+years, no court has rendered a published decision

 commenting on the duration of the locus poenitentiae in